This is our review of the American Express Platinum charge card, also known as The Platinum Card from American Express.

 Whether or not the American Express Platinum fee represents value for money long-term depends on how many of the card benefits you will use, although you can cancel for a pro-rata fee refund at any point.
 I have had a Platinum card since 1999 and can justify the cost based on how we use the travel benefits, especially the travel insurance, car hire insurance and the Fine Hotels & Resorts programme.

-In terms of the absolute number of miles earned, 30,000 Membership Rewards points – or 35,000 if you apply via my refer-a-friend link – is the most generous deal on the market.
-You would receive 30,000 / 35,000 Avios or Virgin Points (the new name for Virgin Flying Club miles) for example.
+The current sign-up bonus of 30,000 Membership Rewards points is the largest bonus of any points card on the market.
+You would receive 30,000 Avios or Virgin Points (the new name for Virgin Flying Club miles) for example.

 For on-going spending, 1 point per £1 is not outstanding.
 A lot of American Express Platinum cardholders keep the card for its benefits but put their spending on other cards.